 - Read this Operator's Guide and all on-product safety labels carefully and follow the operating procedures described.
-Watch and pay attention to the SAFETY DVD video before operating the vehicle. - Always follow this age recommendation: A person under 16 years old should never operate this vehicle. - Never take place on this vehicle without wearing an approved helmet of the proper size and other required riding gears.
-Refer to RIDING GEAR in the RIDING THE VEHICLE subsection for detailed information. - Never carry a passenger on this vehicle unless you are operating a 2-UP model.
-Passenger(s) affect balance and steering and increase risk of losing control. - On 1-UP models, do not make any modifications to accommodate a passenger or use racks to carry a passenger. - This vehicle is not designed to ride on paved surfaces; if you must shortly use the vehicle on such surfaces, avoid abrupt inputs to steering, accelerator and brakes.
-Reduce your speed. - This vehicle is not designed for riding on roads or highways (in most places it is an illegal practice).
-Riding your vehicle on roads or highways could cause a collision with another vehicle. - Never use this vehicle if you are tired, ill or with drugs or alcohol.
+Watch and pay attention to the SAFETY DVD video before operating the vehicle. - Always follow this age recommendation: A person under 16 years old should never operate this vehicle. - Never carry a passenger on this vehicle.
+Passenger(s) affect balance and steering and increase risk of losing control. - Never operate this vehicle on any paved surfaces, including sidewalks, driveways, parking lots and streets. - Never operate this vehicle on any public street, road or highway, even a dirt or gravel one. - Never take place on this vehicle without wearing an approved helmet of the proper size and other required riding gears.
+Refer to RIDING GEAR in the RIDING THE VEHICLE subsection for detailed information. - Do not make any modifications to accommodate a passenger or use racks or rear cargo area to carry a passenger.. - Never use this vehicle if you are tired, ill or with drugs or alcohol.
 Your reaction time and judgement is greatly affected under these conditions. - Never attempt wheelies, jumps, or other stunts. - Never operate at excessive speeds.
 Always go at a speed that is proper for the terrain, visibility, and operating conditions, and your experience. - Always go slowly and be extra careful when operating on unfamiliar terrain.
 Always be alert to changing terrain conditions when operating this vehicle. - Never operate on excessively rough, slippery or loose terrain until you have learned and practiced the skills necessary to control this vehicle on such terrain.
 Always be especially cautious on these kinds of terrain. - Always follow proper procedures for turning as described in RIDING TECH-NIQUES in this Operator's Guide. - Never operate this vehicle on hills too steep for the vehicle or for your abilities. - Always follow proper procedures for climbing hills as described in RIDING TECHNIQUES in this Operator's Guide.
 Check the terrain carefully before you start up any hill.
 Never climb hills with excessively slippery or loose surfaces. - Always follow proper procedures for going down hills and for braking on hills as described in RIDING TECHNIQUES in this Operator's Guide.
-Check the terrain carefully before you start down any hill. - Always follow proper procedures for crossing the side of a hill as described in RIDING TECHNIQUES in this Operator's Guide.
-Avoid hills with excessively slippery or loose surfaces.
+Check the terrain carefully before you start down any hill.